krish-analytics/Smoking-Dashborad/README.md

-# Smoking-Dashborad

-🚬 Smoking Impact on Human Health – Power BI Analysis
+# 🚬 Smoking Impact on Human Health – Power BI Analysis
 📌 Project Overview

 This project analyzes patient health data to understand the impact of smoking on critical organs and overall human health.
 Using Power BI, the analysis uncovers demographic trends, high-risk indicators, and organ damage patterns associated with smoking behavior.